JaimeDevz/ecommerce-frontend/README.md

 A simple front-end e-commerce site built with React, Vite, Tailwind, Redux Toolkit, and GSAP animations.

+> 🚧 This project is a work in progress!
+I'm actively building and improving it.

 ## 💡 Features
 - Product cards with animated loading
 - Add to cart functionality with Redux